 Internally, you will need to compare segments and profit margins to past periods within the company.
 Externally, you can assess average margins and ratios in your industry.
-Elements of an organization's profit margin ratio include:
+Elements of an organisation's profit margin ratio include:

 Obtaining accurate benchmarks shouldn't require days of digging, either. s A benchmarking tool that uses CapEx software allows you to target key insights from specific datasets for improved analysis.

 Not every newly closed deal is a win to celebrate.
-Known as customer profitability analysis, finance professionals can evaluate the true value of a new customer and how profitable each "win" actually is to the organization.
+Known as customer profitability analysis, finance professionals can evaluate the true value of a new customer and how profitable each "win" actually is to the organisation.

 Assess marketing strategies, cross-channel engagement, time spent on closing and the entire customer journey to gain these insights.